somaij/portfolio-2021/content/work/hydro-one.md

       <img src="/assets/Blog-card-example.jpg" style="margin:2rem 0;" />
   - sectionTitle: My growth at Hydro One
     sectionText: >-
-      Before my arrival, the organization had never had an in-house UX Designer.
+      When I joined the organization, they did not have an in-house UX designer.
-      It was my job to convince the executive team that a full-time web designer was worth the investment.
-I successfully proved the value of a designer, and got an extension on my contract.
+      I was tasked with convincing the executive team to invest in a full-time web designer.
+After successfully proving the value of having a designer, my contract was extended.

-      When I first arrived at Hydro One, a rebranding effort was underway.
-The current website was converted from the old red and black to teal, but otherwise, it was the same.
-All of my work stayed within the new brand colours, but I had the flexibility to interpret the existing brand and breathe new life into it.
+      A rebranding effort was already underway when I arrived.
+The website had been updated to the new brand colour of teal, but otherwise remained the same.
+My work adhered to the new brand guidelines, but I had some flexibility to interpret and revitalize the existing brand.

-      Now as the digital manager, I’ve continued to put emphasis on simple, pragmatic solutions that are elegant.
-I've grown the team to include two full-time UX designer/developer positions.
-Using my position, I continue to strive for UX excellence by advocating for best practices and tools to further improve the experience for our customers.
+      Since then, I have been promoted to digital manager and have continued to prioritize simple and elegant solutions with a focus on user experience.
+I have grown the team to include two full-time UX designer/developer positions and continue to advocate for best practices and tools to further improve our customers' experience.
 cta:
   ctaTitle: How's my work?
   ctaText: If you like it, send a message and we can discuss UX.